Francisco Santos Calderón

-Francisco Santos Calderón (born 14 August 1961), also known as Pacho Santos, is a Colombian politician and journalist.
+Francisco Santos Calderón (born 14 October 1961), also known as Pacho Santos, is a Colombian politician and journalist.
 Santos was elected as Álvaro Uribe's running mate and became Vice President in 2002.
 Santos was re-elected in 2006 for a second term with President Uribe.
 His great-uncle Eduardo Santos was President of Colombia from 1938 to 1942 and he is also a cousin of former president Juan Manuel Santos.
 Santos was appointed Ambassador of Colombia to the United States in 2018.
 He presented his credentials to president Donald Trump on 17 September 2018 and served until 2020.

 Biography

 Education

 Santos, like his cousin, ex-President of Colombia Juan Manuel Santos, attended high school at Colegio San Carlos a private all-male elite school in Bogotá.
 Both are also graduates of the University of Kansas in Lawrence, Kansas, United States.

-Santos also graduated from the University of Texas at Austin and attended Harvard as a Nieman Fellow.
+Santos also graduated from the University of Texas at Austin and was a Nieman Fellow at Harvard.